tsgates/arch-wiki-markdown/wiki/Create_root_filesystem_snapshots_with_LVM.md

 If you want to permantly stick to the updates just drop the snapshot with # lvremove.
 If you want to revert to the snapshotted state issue a
-# lvchange --merge for the snapshot.
+# lvconvert --merge for the snapshot.
 During the next restart of the
 system (use the default target) the snapshot is merged back into your regular volume.
 All changes to the volume happened after the snapshot are undone.